Luke-official/Todo-list-1.0.0/README.md

 # Todo-list-1.0.0
-A Todo-list created from scatch { HTML5, CSS3, JAVASCRIPT }
+A Todo-list created from scratch { HTML5, CSS3, JAVASCRIPT }